Consistent Model-based Clustering: using the Quasi-Bernoulli Stick-Breaking Process: Quasi-Bernoulli Stick-Breaking Process

 Before we move into more technical discussions, we first illustrate an intuition for why the Dirichlet process with a fixed $\alpha$ tends to create small and spurious clusters, and how our proposed prior mitigates this.
-Consider the scenario when we have $n$ data points already assigned to $K$ clusters, and there are $m$ new data points to be assigned.
-Suppose that ideally we want to assign all of them into the existing $K$ clusters.
-The prior probability of adding one or more new clusters can be calculated using the predictive rule (as in the ``restaurant process'') $\Pr(c_i \mid c_{1},\ldots, c_{i-1})$ for $m$ times.
-For the Dirichlet process with concentration parameter $\alpha$, this probability has a closed-form: \be \Pr(\text{at least one } c_{n+l}>K \text{ for } l=1,\ldots m \mid c_1,\ldots, c_n) = 1- \prod_{l=1}^m \left(\frac{n+l-1}{n+l-1+\alpha}\right ). \ee Although the probability is small for $m=1$, it increases rapidly and becomes non-trivial as $m$ grows.
+Consider the scenario where we have $n$ data points already assigned to $K$ clusters, and there are $m$ new data points to be assigned. {Assume that there are only $K$ clusters in the population, but we are modeling the data as drawn from a Dirichlet process mixture model.} Ideally we want to assign all of the $m$ new data into the existing $K$ clusters.
+The prior probability of adding one or more new clusters can be calculated using the predictive rule (as in the ``restaurant process'') $\Pr(c_i \mid c_{1},\ldots, c_{i-1})$ {for $i\in\{n+1,\dots,n+m\}$} recursively for $m$ times.
+For the Dirichlet process with concentration parameter $\alpha$, this probability has a closed-form: \be \Pr\left(\sum_{l=1}^m \mathds{1}(c_{n+l}>K) > 0 \mid c_1,\ldots, c_n\right) = 1- \prod_{l=1}^m \left(\frac{n+l-1}{n+l-1+\alpha}\right ), \ee {which follows directly from the predictive distribution under the Dirichlet process \citep[Equation (2)]{blackwell1973ferguson}.} Although the probability is small for $m=1$, it increases rapidly and becomes non-trivial as $m$ grows.
 Note that the above event includes not only assigning all $m$ data points into a single new cluster, but also having them scattered into several new clusters; hence this is the union of all undesirable outcomes of having spurious clusters.

-For the quasi-Bernoulli process, although we do not have a simple closed-form expression for the above probability, we can numerically calculate it based on the partition probability function introduced in the next section.
+For the quasi-Bernoulli process, although we do not have a simple closed-form expression for the above probability, we can numerically calculate it based on the partition probability function \cref{eq:eppf} introduced in the next section.
 In \cref{fig:comp_w_dp}, we examine the case when given two existing clusters with $n_1=n_2=50$, and assigning additional $m$ data points.
-It can be seen that the prior probability of creating new cluster(s) quickly increases in the Dirichlet process, whereas the quasi-Bernoulli processes (with $\alpha=1$ and two values for $p$) substantially slow down the growth of this probability.
+It can be seen that the prior probability of creating new cluster(s) quickly increases in the Dirichlet process, whereas the quasi-Bernoulli processes (with $\alpha=1$ and two values for $\tilde{p}$) substantially slow down the growth of this probability. {We also provide results with another rate of $\epsilon(n)$ in the appendix.}

-We will carefully examine the posterior behaviors of the above models, including comparing with the Dirichlet process with $\alpha$ tending to zero as $n\to\infty$.
+We will carefully examine the posterior behaviors of the above models, including comparing with the Dirichlet process with $\alpha=\alpha(n)$ tending to zero as $n\to\infty$.